Tomisall/ProcessSafteyDB/README.md

 Contributions to ThermalDex are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to submit a pull request or open an issue on GitHub.

 Please get in touch if you have any issues or would like to see any additional features.
 I want ThermalDex to be a really useful tool for those thinking about (and those who don't want to but should think about) Thermal Hazards in organic synthesis.

+## Disclaimer

+This python code was written entirely by a synthetic organic chemist who was also working in the lab ('aka his actual job') and raising his new Son (who his about 2 weeks older than this project and is adorable).
+It could do with being neater and having a good old refactor.
+My ability to name variables/methods/functions consistently is admittedly not great (Its hard to stick to snake or camel case when you use functions from different import modules which use different standards, but the blame is all mine).
+I will work on getting the code base tidied up so please bare with me.

 ## License